 DISCUSSION:

-The ability to detect impairment while under the influence of cannabis is a necessary tool for individuals concerned with occupational and traffic safety.
-While there have been multiple efforts to define a test for cannabis impairment, many have suffered from tolerance effects with regular cannabis consumption.
-The current analysis provides evidence that pupillary light reflex has the potential to discriminate between cannabis smokers and non-smokers and that the discrimination ability is better when using the full trajectory of the reflex than using summary features of trajectory.
+It is necessary for occupation health and traffic safety settings to establish a tool that can detect recent cannabis use..
+While there have been multiple efforts to define tests for recent cannabis use and cannabis impairment, many have suffered from tolerance effects with regular cannabis consumption.
+The current analysis provides evidence that pupillary light reflex, when paired with functional data analysis methods that leverage information from the full pupil response trajectory, has the potential to discriminate between participants who recently smoked cannabis and those with no history of recent use.
 Additionally, the current modelling paradigm demonstrates differences in trajectories of the pupillary light reflex between non-users and occasional users after cannabis consumptions, and those differences persist between non-user and daily user showing a robustness to the effects of drug tolerance which is not seen with other tests.
 By examining the effects of time delays from consumption to test, we were able to show that the while time delays mitigated the effect on initial pupil constriction, the differences in the rebound effect were maintained, so that a test focusing on rebound effects may be able to discriminate between smokers and non-smokers.

-However, there are several limitations to this analysis for which further analysis and more sophisticated instrumentation will be need.
+However, there are several limitations to this analysis for which further analysis and more sophisticated instrumentation will be needed.
 Of primary concern were data quality issues that persisted after data processing, imputation and smoothing from the video segmentation pipeline.
 While most pupillary light reflex trajectories reflected the characteristic pattern of the light reflex there were a minority that were removed because there was no characteristic features of the reflex.
 This led to a reduction in the sample size from a collection of 101 participant to usable data in 84.
 While it speaks to the robustness of the method that significant differences were still detected, it also limits the precision of the estimated differences.
 Additionally, due to improper fit of the pupil tracking googles used in the study, it was not feasible to estimate the baseline pupil size of individual, which is directly related to the amount of change pupils can undergo when exposed to a light stimulus.
 Being unable to account for the baseline pupil size also increases the imprecision in the estimation of differences in pupillary light reflex trajectories by marijuana use frequency.

 Limitations: